Opinion | Another phony Republican campaign about a fake ‘issue’

 And the voters who put him there?
 Weirdly enough, they often don’t seem to care.
 They’ve been manipulated and lied to so often — by their politicians and the conservative media — yet they’re fine with it.
 Unlike Democratic voters, they don’t expect much in the way of genuine government action.
 It’s as if all the pandering and outrage was its own reward.

-Imagine it’s January 2023, and Governor Youngkin gathers his staff for a meeting to celebrate the end of his first year in office.
+Imagine it’s January 2023, and Gov. Youngkin gathers his staff for a meeting to celebrate the end of his first year in office.
 “I want to congratulate all of you,” he says.
 “We’ve done just what we said we would: For the last year, all of you have worked tirelessly, day in and day out, to make sure no critical race theory is taught in any school in the state.”

 That scene is preposterous to the point of parody.
 The idea that what Youngkin would do as governor has even a remote relationship to what he is running on is absurd.